 The tow vehicle and trailer should be on level ground.
-This makes connecting the receiver and pin box much easier if both height and side-to-side levels are carefully matched.
+This makes connecting the receiver and pin box much easier if both height and side-to-side level are carefully matched.

-- Raise or lower the front of the trailer so the king pin height matches the coupler assembly of the tow vehicle. - Open coupler locking device so the pin will engage the hitch plate jaws. - 3.
-Lower tow vehicle tailgate. - Slowly back the tow vehicle toward the pin box until the tailgate can be raised after clearing the king pin.
+- 1. Raise or lower the front of the trailer so the king pin height matches the coupler assembly of the tow vehicle. - 2.
+Open coupler locking device so the pin will engage the hitch plate jaws. - 3.
+Lower tow vehicle tailgate. - 4.
+Slowly back the tow vehicle toward the pin box until the tailgate can be raised after clearing the king pin.
 Keep king pin and coupler aligned. - 5.
 Close tailgate. - 6.
 Continue backing and engage king pin and coupler completely. - Close coupler locking device.
+Engage safety latch. - 8.
+Raise fifth-wheel landing gear. - 9.
+Connect the break away switch lanyard.

+Making sure the lanyard is adjusted so that

+the switch is not actuated during a full

+jacknife turn.
-Engage the safety latch. - 8.
-Raise fifth-wheel landing gear. - Connect the break away switch lanyard.
-Make sure the lanyard is adjusted so that the switch is not actuated during a full jackknife turn. - 10.
-Plug the 12-volt electrical cord into the mating receptacle on the tow vehicle. - 11.
-Run an operational check of brake lights, turn signals, running lights, and electric brakes before leaving on you trip.

-Reverse this procedure for unhitching your trailer.
+- 10. Plug the 12-V electrical cord to the mating receptacle on tow vehicle.

+- 11. Run an operational check of brake lights, turn signals, running lights, and electric brakes before leaving. - 12.
+Reverse the procedures for unhitching your trailer.